WubzyGD/LunoV2/README.md

 > *Can I self-host Natuski?*

-Natsuki is not meant to be self-hosted.
+Luno is not meant to be self-hosted.
 I suppose she is indeed open-source, so if you knew what you were doing, you could build her and self-host her, but I don't condone it.

-> *Can I copy Natsuki's code?*
+> *Can I copy Luno's code?*

 Natuski's utilities (see below) are meant to be downloaded and copied, and some of her frameworking like command handlers are great for copying, but the point of her open-sourcing is not for you to rip apart every command and event.
 It's primarily for you to make use of the utilities and use the rest as a learning tool to reference and take example from.